FC 26 ROLES

 ● Wide Support ● Attack Support ● Pass Option ● Defending - Balanced Focus

-When Balanced, the Winger will offer both defensive and attacking support.
-They mix making runs in behind and offering themselves as a passing option.
+When Balanced, the Winger supports both defence and attack, sometimes running in behind and sometimes offering as a passing option.

 - Build-Up Focus

-● Creative ● Build-Up Support ● Supports the Defence ● Support Centrally - Attack Focus
+● Creative ● Build-Up Support ● Supports Defence ● Support Centrally - Attack Focus

-With an Attack focus, the Wide Playmaker will move forward, and receive passes out wide.
+Attack sees the Wide Playmaker move forward and receive the ball out wide, focusing on progressing attacks.

 ● Creative ● Attack Support ● Wide Support ● Defence Support